MasoniteFramework/docs/security/authentication.md

 ## Configuration

 There is only a single `config/auth.py` configuration file which you can use to set the authentication behavior of your Masonite project.
-If you wish to change the authentication model, to a `app/Company` model for example, feel free to do in this configuration file.
+If you wish to change the authentication model, to a `Company` model for example, feel free to do in this configuration file.

 ## Authentication Model